 - By letting time elapse (time steps).
 The control locations of processes stay unchanged, and the values of the variables evolve according to the invariants and activities associated to these locations. - By following transitions (transition steps).
-One can either - follow a single unlabeled transition, or - follow a pair of transitions belonging to different processes and sharing the same synchronization label.
+One can either - follow a single unlabeled transition, or - follow a pair of transitions (more generally, a maximal set of at least two transitions) belonging to different processes and sharing the same synchronization label.